 Stir continually for 1 minute.
 Stir in the milk and heat, but do not boil.
 Remove from the heat, add vanilla and peppermint extract and mix well.
 Serve immediately.

-This step is optional, but if you want to serve hot cocoa to a crowd, transfer the mixture to a large slow cooker and set on low.
+This step is optional, but if you want to serve hot cocoa to a crowd, transfer the mixture to a large slow cooker and set it on low.
+Or, read this post for more tips on how to keep hot chocolate warm for individuals or a crowd!

 Adding Vanilla to Peppermint Hot Cocoa